Translate

 Exemption Criteria

-Since residential life is such an important part of the Cal Poly journey, exemptions from this requirement are limited and only granted to students who are:
+While residential life is an important part of the Cal Poly journey, exemptions from the housing requirement are considered for students who meet specific criteria.

 • Current or active military veterans